gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

      fragmentation mechanism.
 It is optional to support message sizes over 2^64-1 bytes.

-   * Enable DTLS key-change without requiring draining all inflight user message from SCTP.
+   * Enables DTLS key-change without requiring to drain all inflight user message from SCTP.

    * Mandates that more modern DTLS version are used (DTLS 1.2 or